Skip to content

 Description

-Believed to have been constructed during the latter half of the 15th century, Luton Barton House began life as a traditional open Hall House, a rare survival from the earliest period of domestic architecture in the region.
+Offered with no onward chain and believed to have been constructed during the latter half of the 15th century, Luton Barton House began life as a traditional open Hall House, a rare survival from the earliest period of domestic architecture in the region.
 Two smoke-blackened roof trusses remain as compelling evidence of its medieval origins, from a time when an open hearth formed the heart of the home.

 Over the centuries, the house has been adapted and extended, with the insertion of fireplaces and upper floors thought to date from the late 16th or early 17th century.